Dominic Cummings was never going to go quietly after being forced out of Downing Street at the end of last year.

 He is then said to have retreated to his father's farm, in County Durham, where he spent his time reading science and history books in an effort to attain a better understanding of the world.

-He left of his own accord to set up a free school, having rubbed a number of people in the ministry and in the Conservative Party up the wrong way.
+He left of his own accord to set up a free school, having alienated a number of senior people in the education ministry and the Conservative Party.

-He once described Brexit Secretary David Davis as "thick as mince" and as "lazy as a toad" and so irritated David Cameron, the former prime minister, who called him a "career psychopath".
+He once described former Brexit Secretary David Davis as "thick as mince" and as "lazy as a toad" and irritated David Cameron, the then prime minister, who called him a "career psychopath".

 Vote Leave was found to have broken electoral law over spending limits by the Electoral Commission and Mr Cummings was held in contempt of Parliament for failing to respond to a summons to appear before and give evidence to the Culture, Media and Sport Select Committee.